thumbnail image

 • Research

 My research focuses on the norms and stereotypes that maintain workplace inequalities, and how people successfully overcome these barriers to create a healthy workplace environment.
 Specifically, I examine how people form working relationships across identity differences, identity differences in backlash towards female leaders, stereotyping in high-conflict cultures, and intergroup bias in facial memory.
 This research investigates multiple identities simultaneously, reflecting the nuanced and interactive nature of identity in modern organizations.
+My newer work also considers how methodological transparency and reproducibility can support public trust in business research.

 • Publications

-select peer-reviewed journal articles
+select peer-reviewed articles

-• Media Coverage
+• Media & Awards

 Read about Dr. Stillwell's work in the news

-broken image
+Section image

 Dr. Stillwell on the Eccles Business Buzz